marbl/MashMap/README.md

 * Protein sequences (-a, --protein) : Use this parameter when mapping protein sequences.
 MashMap adjusts alphabet and k-mer size accordingly.

 * Report all mappings, not just the best ones (--all)

+## Release

+Use the [latest release](https://github.com/marbl/MashMap/releases) for a stable version.
+In case your goal is to reproduce the results in the [Mashmap paper](http://biorxiv.org/content/early/2017/01/27/103812), you should use the very  [first version](https://github.com/marbl/MashMap/releases/tag/v1.0).